modxorg/Docs/en/building-sites/contexts/virtual-host.md

 You can add other context-specific settings, such as error\_page, unauthorized\_page, cultureKey, and others if you so choose.
 All system settings can be overridden by setting them on a context.

 **Note: LINKING BETWEEN CONTEXTS**
 If you're going to be **linking back to the 'web' context from this context ('dev')**, you'll want to **add those same Context Settings (with 'web'-specific values, of course) to the 'web' context**.
-This allows MODx to know where to redirect 'web' context URLs back to.
+This allows MODX to know where to redirect 'web' context URLs back to.

 After creating the settings, clear your site cache.